KaioFelps/inertia-rust/docs/src/basic/ssr.md

 You might use it on your `app.tsx` to conditionally *hydrate* or *create* your front-end according to the response being or not SSRendered.

-Adds the following meta tag on your root template's `head` element:
+Add the following meta tag on your root template's `head` element:
 ```hbl
 <meta name="ssr" content="{{ view_data.is_ssr }}">
 ```